Ketel Marte Preview, Player Props: Diamondbacks vs. Cubs

-The Arizona Diamondbacks, including Ketel Marte and his .568 slugging percentage over his past 10 games, take on starting pitcher Javier Assad and the Chicago Cubs at Wrigley Field, Thursday at 7:40 PM ET.
+On Friday, Ketel Marte (.595 slugging percentage in past 10 games, including one home run) and the Arizona Diamondbacks play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-In his last game, he went 1-for-4 with a double against the Rockies.
+In his last game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Cubs.

 Ketel Marte Game Info & Props vs. the Cubs